yuanyi1029/meta/5- React Basics/week1.md

 ```
 **Notes**:
 1. Hyphens in the properties of the CSS file are replaced with camelCase in the component file.
+2. Semi-colons in each style declaration of the CSS file are replaced with commas in the component file.
 2. Parenthesis are added to each value in the component file.